How the oldest university proves to be the most innovative

 K: I study better when I'm around people.
-It's stimulating seeing other guys studying, sitting at home is just depressing.
+It's stimulating seeing other people studying, sitting in my room is just depressing.
 I miss the social contact that I have here.

-D: Well I think that KU Leuven is taking the initiative in really supporting the 'new students'.
+D: I think that KU Leuven is taking the initiative in really supporting the 'new way of studying'.
 There are tons of places to study, charge laptops and telephones, get printing or hire books.
 And loads of dining areas, for example in Alma's.
 Plus there's perfect Internet connection everywhere, much better than at my place.

 And now a Bringme Box, what do you think about the service?

-D: Having something delivered to my digs is incredibly impractical because I'm almost never home.
+D: Having something delivered to my dorm is incredibly impractical because I'm never there.
 Bringme is the ideal solution for me.
 I come to Agora almost every week to study or get something printed.
 And my faculty is just next-door so it couldn't be better.

 K: I just don't have time to scour the shops buying gifts for my friends and family.
 So I order online.
-But getting stuff delivered to my digs, I don't think so.
+But getting stuff delivered to my dorm?
+I don't think so.
 There's nothing as annoying as having to get my parcel from my flat mate.
-So, and it's not ideal, I get my parcels delivered to a postal delivery point.
+So, and it wasn't ideal, I got my parcels delivered to a postal delivery point.
 It's just great that I can get everything delivered to the Bringme Box in Agora now.
 It's so handy!
 And the Bringme Box is so nice to use: it's really easy and I just love the design, it's stunning!"

 What do you both have delivered to the Bringme Box?